 When You May be Contacted

-The Welcome Center will only contact you and the employee or student worker for the following:
+The Atlas Service Center will only contact you and the employee or student worker for the following:

 - Missing Social Security numbers (required in the E-Verify system)

 - Different work authorization documents from what is requested by the system

 In rare circumstances, E-Verify may result in the receipt of a Tentative Non-Compliance (TNC) report.
 We will provide information on what that means and what to do in that instance in the future.